Nice to meet you.

 It’s your day.
-You need to feel comfortable.
+I’m the master of just allowing people to be themselves.
+No fake posing or cheesy smiles.
 I want to take the photos that are meaningful to you.
-I want to surprise you with images that you didn’t even know you wanted, until I showed them to you.
+I will surprise you with images that you didn’t even know you wanted, until I showed them to you.

 You want photos that get to the heart of you and the people you love, not photos that reflect a photographer’s favourite pose.
 I get that and that’s what I want for you too!

 So, for 95% of the day I will simply capture artistic images that will take you back to the moment.
 For 5% of the day I will give you some helpful direction… like, “Hey, the light over here is really nice…let’s take that shot of you and your grandma… if you’d like to squeeze her a little tighter, then go for it.”